Anastasia1707/piano-fingering/README.md

 Determining optimal piano fingering for a given score is a challenging task, influenced by musical, physiological, and stylistic factors.
 Current solutions rely on manual annotation, which can be time-consuming and inconsistent.
 This project automates fingering prediction using machine learning techniques, making it a valuable tool for learners, educators, and composers.

 ## Project Overview

-The project consists of three main components:
+The project consists of three main components

-**Training Data Preparation**:
+### Training Data Preparation

-1. Parsed publicly available MusicXML files with fingering annotations using the music21 library.

-2. Extracted features such as note pitch, chord information, and sequential context (e.g., previous notes and fingers).

-3. Combined extracted data into a structured CSV dataset (piano_fingering.csv) for training.
+Parsed publicly available MusicXML files with fingering annotations using the music21 library.
+Extracted features such as note pitch, chord information.
+Combined extracted data into a structured CSV dataset (piano_fingering.csv) for training.

-**Model Training and Evaluation**:
+### Model Training and Evaluation

-1. Engineered features for the Random Forest model, including relative pitch differences and previous fingering data.

-2. Trained a Random Forest Classifier and evaluated its performance using accuracy and confusion matrices.

-3. Saved the trained model for future use.
+Engineered features for the Random Forest model (previous fingering data).
+Trained a Random Forest Classifier and evaluated its performance using accuracy and confusion matrices.
+Saved the trained model for future use.

-**Application**:
+### Application

-1. Created a script to apply the trained model to new scores, annotating them with predicted fingering.
+Created a script to apply the trained model to new scores, annotating them with predicted fingering.

-2. Integrated the functionality into a Python pipeline for automated processing of unseen scores.

 ## Dependencies and Setup

 The following tools and libraries were used in the project:

-1. **MuseScore**: A free, open-source music notation program that includes features for creating and editing scores.
+**MuseScore**: A free, open-source music notation program that includes features for creating and editing scores.

-2. **music21**: An object-oriented toolkit for analyzing, searching, and transforming music in symbolic (score- based) forms.
+**music21**: An object-oriented toolkit for analyzing, searching, and transforming music in symbolic (score- based) forms.

-3. **MuseScore.com:** A website that allows users to share, save, and publish sheet music online.
+**MuseScore.com:** A website that allows users to share, save, and publish sheet music online.

-4. **MusicXML:** is a format for sharing digital sheet music between applications.
+**MusicXML:** is a format for sharing digital sheet music between applications.
 It's an open, flexible, and human-readable format that uses XML to represent musical elements.

 ### Installation